 Demerara is a type of raw cane sugar with a large grain, crunchy texture, and pale brown color.
-While it is easy to find in some places, you might find it quite difficult to locate in others.
 If you haven't been able to track it down, or you're simply out of it at the moment, there are several other sugars that you can use in its place.
-Here's how to make a successful substitution.

-If you are working on a recipe that calls for sprinkling demerara sugar on the top of your baked goods, sanding sugar would make an excellent stand-in, if you have it.
+If you are working on a recipe that calls for sprinkling demerara sugar on the top of your baked goods, sanding sugar would make an excellent stand-in.
 Its big crystals will give you a similar visual appeal and crunch.
 But don't sweat it if you don't have this specialty sugar on hand.
 A dusting of brown sugar or granulated sugar will still look great and add a bit of crunch.

 What Is Demerara Sugar?

 Demerara sugar is partially-refined raw sugar that is made from the first pressing of sugar cane.
 Once the extracted cane juices evaporate, you're left with large grain sugar that has a golden brown color and a subtle molasses flavor.
 The small amount of molasses that remains in demerara sugar allows it to retain a little more mineral and nutritional content compared to granulated sugar.